gitcnd/bookmarklet/README.md

 - The bookmarklet extracts visible text from the page
 - For Gemini, it automatically removes "Show thinking" prefixes
+- For Google AI Studio, filenames are based on the chat name (from the h1 heading)
 - Filenames are sanitized and limited to 60 characters
 - The export format is compatible with most Markdown viewers